AzzeddineG/rst-temp-generator/README.md

 It is  portable for windows, Linux and MacOs.

-If you have trust issues you can use the `rstgen.js` file and package it yourself using [pkg](https://www.npmjs.com/package/pkg)  :)
+If you have trust issues you can use the `rstgen.js` file and package it yourself using [pkg](https://www.npmjs.com/package/pkg)  :smile: